andreweatherman/toRvik/README.md

 package for working with and scraping men’s college basketball data from [Barttorvik](https://barttorvik.com/).

+There are a lot of college basketball data out there, but most are difficult to pull and clean or they are behind a paywall.
+With `toRvik`, you have immediate access to some of the most detailed and extensive college basketball statistics publicly available -- all returned in tidy format with just a single line of code!
+Best of all, no subscription is required to access the data.

-No subscription is required to access the data.
-The package includes functions for pulling player and team data, game results, advanced metric splits, play-by-play shooting, and more – all returned in tibble format.
-As of version 1.0.2, `toRvik` ships with more than 20 functions.
+As of version 1.0.2, the package includes over 20 functions for pulling player and team data, game results, advanced metric splits, play-by-play shooting, and more.

 ## Package Installation